andrewmoles2/rTrainIntroduction/r-fundamentals-7/r_fundamentals_7.md

       collapsed: false
 ---

+# Objective of workshop

+To create and manage the matrix and list data types in R.

 # What this workshop will cover

+In this workshop, the aim is to cover how to use matrices and lists in R. We will be covering:

 -   What a matrix is and how to use it
 -   Using a matrix for calculations